ayeshailyas/ctp-project/RAG_CHATBOT_MILESTONES.md

 - Persistent vector store in `db/` directory
 - Clear print statements for verification
 - Error handling for missing files

+**Important**: While the reference files (`2a_rag_basics_metadata.py`, etc.) load from `.txt` files, our implementation works directly with CSV data:

+- Read CSV files with `pandas`
+- Convert rows to LangChain `Document` objects in memory
+- Embed directly without creating intermediate text files
+- This approach is more efficient and better suited for structured CSV data

 ### GROQ API Setup